 Disclaimer: The material on this website is provided for informational purposes only and should not be used in place of medical advice.
 Always consult your physician before beginning any therapy program or treatment plan.

-Currently, there are two Food and Drug Administration (FDA)-cleared treatments for hair loss: Finasteride (Propecia) and Minoxidil (Rogaine).
+Currently, there are two Food and Drug Administration (FDA)-cleared treatments for hair loss: Oral DHT blocker and Minoxidil.

-- Finasteride is a prescription oral medication that works as a DHT blocker, preventing hair loss associated with excess levels of the hormone DHT.
+- Oral DHT blocker is a prescription oral medication that works as a DHT blocker, preventing hair loss associated with excess levels of the hormone DHT.
 It has been proven to treat male pattern hair loss, with studies indicating that over 80 percent of men taking the medication do not experience further hair loss (Leffell, 2000).
 The medication has not yet been cleared for use in women.